Mercenary (band): Formation and first releases (1991–2003)

-Continued success and the departure of Kral Andersen (2004–2006)
+Continued success and the departure of Henrik Andersen (2004–2006)

 In 2004, Mercenary released their third full-length album, 11 Dreams.
-This proved to be their most commercially successful album, earning much international attention from fans and critics alike.
-That year, Mercenary toured as a supporting act for Evergrey, and then later with Brainstorm who were on their first headlining tour in Europe.
-They also played on the 16th Wacken Open Air in 2005, and supported Nevermore on a European tour later that year.
+This was their most commercially successful album, gaining international attention from fans and critics.
+That year, Mercenary toured as a supporting act for Evergrey, and later with Brainstorm, who were on their first headlining European tour.
+They played on the 16th Wacken Open Air in 2005, and supported Nevermore on a European tour later that year.

-At the end of March 2006, that the band announced that Kral left the band.
-Mikkel Sandager said in an interview that Kral's departure was due to "being away from his family and...trying to make it with the band for 15 years.
+At the end of March 2006, the band announced that Andersen left the band.
+Mikkel Sandager said in an interview that Andersen's departure was due to "being away from his family and...trying to make it with the band for 15 years.
 I think that he simply got tired of trying and trying."

-The band went about writing and recording their fourth full-length as a five-piece, with Mikkel Sandager performing all vocals, and the album's producer Jacob Hansen handling bass duties.
-On 7 April 2006 the band finished the recording at Jacob Hansens Studios.
-Shortly after this, the band managed to employ bassist/vocalist René Pedersen to fill in the void left by Kral.
+The band wrote and recorded their fourth full-length as a five-piece, with Sandager on vocals and the album's producer, Jacob Hansen, on bass.
+On 7 April 2006, the band finished the recording at Jacob Hansens Studios.
+Shortly after this, the band hired bassist/vocalist René Pedersen to replace Andersen.

-At 19 and 20 May 2006, Saegfestival (held in Greding, Germany), Mercenary had their first live performance with Pedersen.
-It was at this show that they played "Soul Decision", a song from their upcoming fourth album.
-On 1 August 2006, Mercenary released a compilation of their early demos, Retrospective, and on 22 August, their new album, The Hours That Remain, was released.
+On 19 and 20 May 2006, at Saegfestival (held in Greding, Germany), Mercenary first performed live with Pedersen.
+They played "Soul Decision", a song from their upcoming fourth album.
+On 1 August 2006, Mercenary released a compilation of their early demos, Retrospective, and on 22 August, the album The Hours That Remain, was released.

-In September 2006, Mercenary joined numerous other bands such as Evergrey, Epica, and Jørn Lande in the ProgPower USA festival.
-It was there that they covered Pantera's "Cowboys from Hell" at the request of the show's promoter.
+In September 2006, Mercenary joined numerous bands such as Evergrey, Epica, and Jørn Lande in the ProgPower USA festival.
+They covered Pantera's "Cowboys from Hell" at the request of the show's promoter.

 The Hours That Remain and lineup changes (2007–2009)

-On 21 October 2007, they announced a follow-up album to The Hours That Remain was being recorded and produced.
-On 12 December 2007 the band announced on their Myspace page that the new album is complete.
-Eight days later, the band announced the title of the new album to be Architect of Lies.
+On 21 October 2007, they announced they were recording a follow-up album to The Hours That Remain.
+On 12 December 2007, the band announced on their Myspace page that the new album was complete.
+Eight days later, the band announced the title of the album was Architect of Lies.
 It was released on 25 March 2008.